-Yasmin Watts is a sculptor whose work explores the relational space between body, material and memory.
-Rooted in architectural training and diasporic experience, her practice creates sculptural environments that invite reflection, intimacy and emotional presence.
+Yasmin Watts is a British sculptor and architect whose work explores the relationships between material, memory and moral space.
+Rooted in her Parsi Zoroastrian heritage and diasporic experience, she creates sculptural environments that invite stillness, reflection and connection.

 I sculpt with time and tension.